 If left untreated, multiple EM rashes may appear within 3-5 weeks after the tick bite.
 The onset of more than one rash shows that the infection has spread into the blood.
 The secondary rashes look like the first bull’s eye rash, but usually smaller in size.
 A person may experience additional symptoms like:

 - Paralysis of the facial muscles (Bell’s palsy)

 - Abnormal heart rhythm (<10% of cases)

-Symptoms of Lyme disease can last for several years, but tend to resolve on their own.
+Later symptoms of Lyme disease can present days to months after infection and last for several years, but tend to resolve on their own.
 Symptoms that may be seen in late disease include:

 - Recurrent arthritis commonly in the knees and shoulders

 - Paralysis of the muscles in the face